 We are in the midst of one of the greatest sport competitions on earth as the Winter Olympic games from Sochi Russia continue to create buzz, excitement and epic sports battles.
 In a global sporting event such as the Olympics there are stories of undeniable favourites cruising to victory, under-dogs rising to stardom and feel-good stories of those individuals who overcame great adversity to be at the games.
 However you spin it, the Olympics create lasting memories and fierce competition amongst some of the world’s greatest athletes and strongest competitors.
-Some very noteworthy stories coming out of the games include the falling of American snowboard legend Shaun White who was beat out by Russian snowboarding hero Iouri Podladtchikov in the men’s half pipesmall_4163520468.
+Some very noteworthy stories coming out of the games include the falling of American snowboard legend Shaun White who was beat out by Russian snowboarding hero Iouri Podladtchikov in the men’s half pipe.
 Gianian Ernst of Germany, who recently turned 15, is the youngest Olympic participant competing in the women’s ski jump.
 Jaqueline Mourao became the first Brazilian biathlete to ever compete in the sprint.
 These are a few examples of athletes overcoming great odds and rising up to beat or play with the global heavyweights and Olympic favourites.

 Large competitors with vast resources exist in sport and business and sometimes challenging them may seem overwhelming and insurmountable.
 Start with the following 3 steps to get started and rival some of the big players in your industry to come out on top: